techknowlogick/xgo/README.md

     go get src.techknowlogick.com/xgo

+For go >= 1.17, `go get` is deprecated, so you'll have to use this command:

+    go install src.techknowlogick.com/xgo@latest

 ## Usage

 Simply specify the import path you want to build, and xgo will do the rest: